Fattr/App/README.md

 * MongoDB - Download and install [MongoDB](http://mongodb.org) and make sure you're running on the default port (27017)

 ### Tools
-1. NPM - this comes with Node.js
+1. NPM - Package manager that comes with Node.js
 2. Bower - Package manager, easy to install with npm
   *  `npm install -g bower`